AdobeDocs/analytics.en/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 The latest version of each library can be downloaded in **[!UICONTROL Reports & Analytics]** > **[!UICONTROL Admin Tools]** > **[!UICONTROL Code Manager]**.

+## Version 2.12.0

+Release Date: **02/22/2019**

+* Updated Audience Management module to DIL 9.1.
+(AN-175255)
+* GTM Security Policy not allowing Activity Map Module.
+(AN-174679)
+* Improved AppMeasurement to honor opt-out when the Experience Cloud ID Service is not approved in opt-in.
+(AN-175259)

+## Version 2.11.0

+Release Date: **02/11/2019**

+* Added support for the new Adobe Opt-in services functionality in AppMeasurement.
+(AN-163546)
+* Added support for storing link tracking data on session-storage.
+(AN-162272)
+* Added support for media stream type for Audio Analytics.
+(AN-173265)

 ## Version 2.10.0 {#section_0788526EF23049C9AEB1EE5E8FC985DD}

 Release Date: **09/20/2018**